Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-As you can see we made a syntax error because we forgot to enclose the string with parenthesis and python is already suggested us to fix.
+As you can see we made a syntax error because we forgot to enclose the string with parenthesis and python already suggests the solution.
 Let's fix it.

 ```py
 Last login: Tue Dec  3 15:20:41 on ttys002